timothy-huang/my_blog/content/cafes/index.md

 title = "Cafe Reviews"
 +++

 Keeping track of the cafes I've visited.
+Would love to turn this into an interactive site one day.

 **Rating scale:**